-Check-in: Saturday, July 20, 2:00 to 4:00 PM Judging: Saturday, July 20, starting at 2:00 PM
+Check in: Friday, July 17th | 5:00 PM - 7:00 PM Judging: Saturday, July 18th | 2:00 PM

-1. Read GENERAL RULES.
+- 1. Read GENERAL RULES.

 - 2. A club member may make not more than two entries (except 433).
 EACH ARTICLE EXHIBITED MUST BE ACCOMPANIED BY THE PLAN, BLUE PRINT, OR WORKING DRAWING USED FOR CONSTRUCTION.
 Please note: a set of step-by-step instructions is not a plan.
 Missing or insufficient plans will be lowered 1 ribbon placing.
-Plans are not required for repaired or refinished furniture, but a brief explanation of the work completed must be attached to the exhibit. - 3.
-Label each article showing intended use.
-Designate on the entry if the article is original or kit-construction. - 4.
-Label each article giving owner's name, club and name of article.
-Label placed with masking tape, or tied to exhibit, is preferred. - 5.
-In judging woodwork articles, consideration will be given to: - a.
-Usefulness - b.
-Choice of wood - c.
-Design - d.
-Suitability and quality of finish - e.
-Workmanship - 6.
-Woodworking exhibits consist of woodwork article for farm and shop use, lawn furniture, household furniture, other woodwork article such as bird house, bread board, door stop, etc., piece of repaired and refinished furniture or any article made from a kit.
+Plans are not required for repaired or refinished furniture, but a brief explanation of the work completed must be attached to the exhibit.

+- 3. Label each article showing intended use.
+Designate on the entry if the article is original or kit-construction.

+- 4. Label each article giving owner's name, club and name of article.
+Label placed with masking tape, or tied to exhibit, is preferred.

+- 5. In judging woodwork articles, consideration will be given to:

+- a.
+Usefulness

+- b.
+Choice of wood

+- c.
+Design

+- d.
+Suitability and quality of finish

+- e.
+Workmanship

+- 6. Woodworking exhibits consist of woodwork article for farm and shop use, lawn furniture, household furniture, other woodwork article such as bird house, bread board, door stop, etc., piece of repaired and refinished furniture or any article made from a kit.